-When you have added the necessary Technologies to

-the Perspective, click on the OK button.
+When you have added the necessary Technologies to the Perspective, click on the OK button.
 The Technologies in the new custom Perspective are listed in the 'Technologies' panel in alphanumerical order.

-5 | If you prefer to:
+5 If you prefer to:

-- List the Technologies in the Perspective in a different sequence, click on each Technology name in turn and use the Up Hand button or Down Hand button to move the Technology name to the correct position in the sequence - Remove a Technology from the Perspective, click on the Perspective name and click on the red X button to redisplay the 'Select MDG Technologies' dialog, listing just the Technologies that are in the Perspective; clear the 'Add' checkbox against each Technology to be removed, and click on the OK button - Add another Technology to the Perspective, click on the $\pm$ button to redisplay the 'Select MDG Technologies' dialog, listing the Technologies that are not already in the set; select the 'Add' checkbox against the required Technology, and click on the OK button selection.
+- List the Technologies in the Perspective in a different sequence, click on each Technology name in turn and use the Up Hand button or Down Hand button to move the Technology name to the correct position in the sequence - Remove a Technology from the Perspective, click on the Perspective name and click on the red X button to redisplay the 'Select MDG Technologies' dialog, listing just the Technologies that are in the Perspective; clear the 'Add' checkbox against each Technology to be removed, and click on the OK button - Add another Technology to the Perspective, click on the + button to redisplay the 'Select MDG Technologies' dialog, listing the Technologies that are not already in the set; select the 'Add' checkbox against the required Technology, and click on the OK button

+You can also edit the Perspective name, and clear or select the 'Strict' checkbox; right-click on the Perspective name and select the 'Edit' option.
+The 'Edit Perspective' dialog displays, on which you can overtype the name and/or alter the checkbox selection.
 Then click on the OK button.
-6 Click on the Save button and, if you have finished setting up or changing a Perspective, click on the Close button .

-You can also edit the Perspective name, and clear or select the 'Strict' checkbox; right-click on the Perspective name and select the 'Edit' option.
-The 'Edit Perspective' dialog displays, on which you can overtype the name and/or alter the checkbox